osmosis-labs/osmosis/docs/overview/terminology.md

 ## Governance

 Governance is the democratic process that allows users and validators to make changes to the Osmosis protocol.
 Community members submit, vote, and implement proposals.
-One staked Osmo is equal to one vote.

 ## Governance proposal